Kotlin/kotlinx.serialization/docs/topics/serialization-transform-json.md

     }

     override fun deserialize(decoder: Decoder): UnknownProject {
-        // Cast to JSON-specific interface
+        // Ensures the decoder is JSON-specific
         val jsonInput = decoder as?
 JsonDecoder ?: error("Can be deserialized only by JSON")

-        // Read the whole content as JSON val json = jsonInput.decodeJsonElement().jsonObject
+        // Reads the entire content as JSON val json = jsonInput.decodeJsonElement().jsonObject

-        // Extract and remove name property
-        val name = json.getValue("name").jsonPrimitive.content
+        // Extracts and removes the "name" property val name = json.getValue("name").jsonPrimitive.content

-        val details = json.toMutableMap()
+        // Flattens the remaining properties into the 'details' field val details = json.toMutableMap()
         details.remove("name")
         return UnknownProject(name, JsonObject(details))